deis/workflow/src/installing-workflow/system-requirements.md

 ## SELinux + OverlayFS

-If you are using Docker with OverlayFS you must disable SELinux by adding `--selinux-enabled=false` to `EXTRA_DOCKER_OPTS`.
-For more background information see:
+If you are using Docker with OverlayFS, you must disable SELinux by adding `--selinux-enabled=false` to `EXTRA_DOCKER_OPTS`.
+For more background information, see:

 * [https://github.com/docker/docker/issues/7952](https://github.com/docker/docker/issues/7952)
 * [https://github.com/deis/postgres/issues/63](https://github.com/deis/postgres/issues/63)